 Some viewers may feel the documentary is lacking sufficient background detail on its participants, who are all presumably middle-class citizens making the most of their limited annual leave or seeing more the world now they have retired.
 None of the tourists are identified by name or interviewed separately about their backgrounds or reasons for visiting Europe, but Coulon still finds notable differences in attitude and economic standing within this emblematic approach to subtly challenge the stereotype of consumerist Chinese tourists that is frequently perpetuated by the media.
 Huo points out that signs that used to warn Chinese tourists against bad behaviour, such as making noise or spitting, have been replaced by notices that they can use their national credit cards to make purchases, but while some are keen to swipe their plastic at the ostentatious department store Galeries Lafayette or Louis Vuitton, others take the opportunity to get away from the throng and go to quieter spots from which they can savour a nice view or sip coffee at an outdoor café.

 If the documentary has a central character, then it is Huo, who has mastered the art of filling in the ‘dead time’ between stops.
 He regales the group with amusing, finely tuned stories about his time as a corporate guide in the Netherlands where clients took an interest in “capitalist smut” and drank expensive whiskey, while peppering occasionally pepping his anecdoates with surprising political commentary.
-The economic poles of “rich” and “poor” are bandied around throughout the documentary, often as generalisations or stereotypes, but the savvy Huo seems aware that most Chinese citizens have followed their European predecessors by working their way to the middle, much like their European counterparts.
+The economic poles of “rich” and “poor” are bandied around throughout the documentary, often as generalisations or stereotypes, but the savvy Huo seems aware that most modern Chinese professionals have worked their way to the middle, much like their European counterparts.